hackers-collective/NotesProject/README.md

 ## About NotesProject

-NotesProject, is a largest community-powered open-source knowledge base dump for researchers and engineers.
+NotesProject is the largest community-powered open-source knowledge base dump for researchers and engineers.

 ## Get Started